Topics Map > Teaching HyFlex

 Getting Started in the Classroom

-1. Starting Your Web Conference
+1. Starting Your Web Conference or Zoom Room call

 - Start the web conferencing application about 5-10 minutes before class starts to provide remote students with time to log in and adjust microphones and cameras